SlimeVR/SlimeVR-GUI/README.md

 # SlimeVR UI

-This is the gui of slimevr, it uses the solarxr protocol to comunicate with the server and is completely isolated from the server logic
+This is the GUI of SlimeVR, it uses the SolarXR protocol to communicate with the server and is completely isolated from the server logic.

 This project is written in Typescript and using Tauri as the backend.
 Tauri is written in Rust.